cockroachdb/docs/v2.0/architecture/storage-layer.md

 Each CockroachDB node contains at least one `store`, specified when the node starts, which is where the `cockroach` process reads and writes its data on disk.

 This data is stored as key-value pairs on disk using RocksDB, which is treated primarily as a black-box API.
-Internally, each store contains three instance of RocksDB:
+Internally, each store contains multiple instance of RocksDB:

-- One for the Raft log
-- One for storing temporary Distributed SQL data
+- One for storing temporary [Distributed SQL data](sql-layer.html#distsql)
-- One for all other data on the node
+- One for all other data on the node, including the node's replicas of ranges (described in the [Distribution Layer](distribution-layer.html)).

-In addition, there is also a block cache shared amongst all of the stores in a node.
-These stores in turn have a collection of range replicas.
-More than one replica for a range will never be placed on the same store or even the same node.

 ### Interactions with Other Layers